 A thorough planning process includes early research into zoning requirements, permitting needs, and engineering reviews.
 By addressing these factors upfront, you can avoid many of the delays that occur when approvals are discovered late in the process.

-When permitting is integrated into whole home renovation planning, the project is far more likely to move forward on a predictable timeline.
+Working with a design-build team that understands the local zoning regulations, design and engineering requirements, and all that is entailed in the permitting process makes a significant difference.
+When permitting is integrated into whole-home renovation planning, the project is far more likely to move forward with a predictable timeline.

 Many homeowners assume construction will begin shortly after design decisions are made.
 In reality, a whole home renovation involves multiple phases before work even starts.